TIBCOSoftware/mashling-recipes/recipes/ha-kubernetes-consul/README.md

 chmod ugo+x *.sh
 ./kubernetes-setup.sh <CONSUL-HOST-IP> <CONSUL-TOKEN>
 ```
+CONSUL-HOST-IP: Provide HOST IP used for starting consul agent
+CONSUL-TOKEN : Consul token is the acl_master_token in the above config-files/configuration.json file <br>

 Note: Replace 1.8 with 1.9 or 1.10 to use other Kubernetes versions for kubeadm dind cluster in kubernetes-setup bash file.<br>
-If kubernetes cluster is running on cloud or on-prem, Update the content in register-consul bash file
+If kubernetes cluster is running on cloud or on-prem, replace the content in register-consul bash file
 ```
 "$(kubectl get nodes -o jsonpath='{ $.items[*].status.addresses[?(@.type=="InternalIP")].address }')" with